ON THE AIR, with a brand new 100 watt continuous duty power amplifier!

 then the Motorola "Spectra-Tac" UHF control receiver.

-The Mirage power amplifier is just above the power supply.
+The Crescend power amplifier is just above the power supply.
 The repeater

 and control equipment is powered by the Motorola "Micor"